OWASP-BLT/BLT/website/documents/BltDetails.md

 Anyone interested in contributing to the OWASP BLT project can:
 - **Report Bugs**: Use the platform to report any bugs encountered on websites.
-- **Participate in Bug Hunts**: Join company-sponsored bug hunts to earn rewards.
+- **Participate in Bug Hunts**: Join organization-sponsored bug hunts to earn rewards.
 - **Contribute to Development**: Follow the contribution guidelines available on the OWASP website to get started with development and enhancement of BLT.

 BLT means Bug Logging Tool project from OWASP foundation .